Bahra ceremony: Description

-The ceremony is conducted before the menarche- generally at the age of 5, 7, 9, 11 or 13 year old.
+The ceremony is conducted before the menarche- generally at the age of 5, 7, 9, 11 or 13 years old.
 When the girl is chosen for the ceremony the priest is consulted for a suitable date and place for ceremony.
 The first day of the ceremony starts with a usual puja conducted either by the eldest woman of the lineage or the priest.
 The ritual food, Samaybaji which consists of 9 dishes is offered to the sun god.
 Then the seclusion starts.
-A voodoo doll representing the bahra Khayak, the cave ghost, is prepared and put at one corner of the room.
+A doll representing the bahra Khayak, the cave ghost, is prepared and put at one corner of the room.
 It is believed that for the 12 days the girl is possessed in some way by the bahra khayak and thus as homage the girls regularly conducts puja to the khayak.
 For the first 5 days she is not allowed to clean herself or eat salted food.
 After the 6th day her female relatives come to visit her with variety of delicacies.
-Also from this day onward the girls has to put on a special face mask called Kghwao (made of rice flour, roasted fenugreek flour, sandalwood and other herbs) to make her beautiful.
+Also from this day onward the girl has to put on a special face mask called Kghwao (made of rice flour, roasted fenugreek flour, sandalwood and other herbs) to make her beautiful.

-On the 12th day the girls wakes up before the sunrise to take a complete bath.
+On the 12th day the girl wakes up before the sunrise to take a full bath.
 Then she is dressed up in traditional wedding dress with red sari and heavy gold jewelry as if it were an actual wedding.
-Finally in an elaborate ritual the priest weds the bride with the sun.
+Concluding with an intricate ritual, the priest formally welcomes her back to the world, starting the ceremony by gazing at the sun.
+This is the origin of the misconception regarding a sun wedding.
 The girl is veiled all the time during the ceremony and at the end she lifts her veil and looks at the reflection of the sun on water.
 The completion of the 12 day ceremony is celebrated with a traditional party.
 If the girl were to die during this 12 day ritual, the tradition has it that the body should not see the sun.
 Thus, the body is to be buried underground the same house the girl dies.

 Significance

 Bahra ceremony marks the change from a girl to a fertile woman.
-In the Newar community the girls are married thrice: first to the god vishnu, second to the eternal sun and finally to a man.
-Even in a case of untimely death of her husband, the woman is never widowed, thus, preventing her from the scrutinizes of the society.
+In the Newar community the girls are married twice only: first to the god Suvarna Kumar which is a symbol of the god Vishnu, finally to a human.